Andrzej Wierciński

-Life
+Early life and education

-Wierciński completed his M.A. with distinction in Theology (Catholic University of Lublin, 1984), and was ordained a priest for the Archdiocese of Lublin April 4, 1985.
-In 1990, he took his doctorate in philosophy with Stanisław Wielgus at the Catholic University of Lublin with a dissertation, Die scholastischen Vorbedingungen der Metaphysik Gustav Siewerths: Eine historisch-kritische Studie mit Bezug auf die Seinsvergessenheitstheorie von Martin Heidegger.
-His second doctorate was in Theology with Gerhard-Ludwig Müller at Ludwig-Maximilians-Universität in Munich with a dissertation, Der Dichter in seinem Dichtersein: Versuch einer philosophisch-theologischen Deutung des Dichterseins am Beispiel von Czesław Miłosz.
+Born in Białystok, Poland, Wierciński completed his M.A. with distinction in Theology (Catholic University of Lublin, 1984), and was ordained a priest for the Archdiocese of Lublin April 4, 1985.
+In 1990, he took his doctorate in philosophy with Stanisław Wielgus at the Catholic University of Lublin with a dissertation, The scholastic prerequisites of Gustav Siewerth's metaphysics: A historical-critical study with reference to Martin Heidegger's theory of forgetfulness of being.

+His second doctorate was in Theology with Gerhard-Ludwig Müller at Ludwig-Maximilians-Universität in Munich with a dissertation, The poet in his being a poet: Attempt at a philosophical-theological interpretation of being a poet using the example of Czeslaw Milosz.
 In 2007, Wierciński took his Habilitation in Philosophy of Religion at Albert-Ludwigs-Universität in Freiburg i.Br. with a monograph, Hermeneutics between Philosophy and Theology: The Imperative to Think the Incommensurable.

 After obtaining a venia legendi in Philosophy of Religion, he was Privatdozent before becoming in 2012 ausserplanmäßiger Professor (Professor extra numerum) of Philosophy of Religion at the Albert-Ludwigs-Universität Freiburg.
 From 2015 to 2021 he was Professor of General Education and Philosophy of Education, Faculty of Education, University of Warsaw.
 In 2020, Wierciński received the title of Professor rerum socialium in Education (Decision of the President of the Republic of Poland of September 28, 2020).
+In 2021, he was honored Professor honoris causa at the IIH.

+Career

-In 2021, he was awarded the honor of Professor honoris causa at the IIH and received the 2021 Blue Diamond Hermes Award: An Outstanding Contribution to Phenomenological Hermeneutics (IIH).
-Since 2022 he is Professor of Liberal Arts, Faculty of Artes Liberales, University of Warsaw.
+Since 2022 he is Professor of Liberal Arts, Faculty of Artes Liberales, at the University of Warsaw.